 Musician or Singer

 Music teachers may work in elementary, middle, or high schools providing basic instruction in music to K-12 students.
 Music teachers must have a bachelor's degree in music education.
-The BLS doesn't include statistics for music teachers specifically, but predicted that employment of all kindergarten, elementary, middle and high school teachers would increase slower than average from 2018 and 2028.
-As of May 2018, the average salary of all elementary school teachers was $62,200, and the average salary of middle school teachers was $62,030.
-All high school teachers earned an average of $64,340.
+The BLS doesn't include statistics for music teachers specifically but predicted that employment of all kindergarten, elementary, middle and high school teachers would increase as fast as average from 2019 and 2029.
+As of May 2020, the average salary of all elementary school teachers was $65,420, and the average salary of middle school teachers was $64,990.
+All high school teachers earned an average of $67,340.

 Musical Director or Composer

 Musical directors conduct music for groups such as orchestras, bands, or choirs during live group performances.
 Composers create arrangements, orchestrations, and musical pieces for the purpose of recording, production, or performance.
-Music directors and composers are expected to see a minimal or no change in job growth between 2018 and 2028, according to the U.S. Bureau of Labor Statistics.
-Their average salary as of May 2018 was $59,790.
+Music directors and composers are expected to see a 2% job growth between 2019 and 2029, according to the U.S. Bureau of Labor Statistics.
+Their average salary as of May 2020 was $65,720.

 Education and Training

 Musicians usually develop their talents from training at an early age.
 Young musicians may be members of church or school bands, choirs, or community ensembles, as well as start their own bands.
 Degree programs are available at all levels and can help musicians develop and improve their musical skills, broaden their scope of musical knowledge, learn contemporary techniques, or prepare for other music careers.